Assessment & Evaluation

 - Three database settings that allow a developer to configure how tasks sort on user's A&E tabs, e.g., by event date, then delivery date, then expiration date instead of just by delivery date (assessment_sort_assessor_pending, assessment_sort_assessor_completed, assessment_sort_target_completed)

 There are multiple tools available to facilitate assessment and evaluation through Elentra.
 See here for an overview of the multiple tools available and determine which is most appropriate for your needs.
 The Assessment & Evaluation module can be used to:

-To create items and forms to assess learner performance on tasks (e.g., clinical skills), use the Assessment and Evaluation Module.
+- Create items and forms to assess learner performance on tasks (e.g., clinical skills and workplace based assessments)

-To create items and forms to have learners evaluate courses, faculty, themselves, and other activities, use the Assessment and Evaluation Module.
+- Create items and forms to have learners evaluate courses, faculty, themselves, and other activities

-To use the Assessment & Evaluation Module users must create items (e.g., questions, prompts, etc.), create a form (a collection of items), and then create a distribution.
+To use the Assessment & Evaluation Module users must create items (e.g., questions, prompts, etc.), and create forms (a collection of items).
+Organizations can optionally allow users to initiate specific forms based on a form workflow (e.g. to allow learners to initiate an assessment on themselves by a faculty member), or organizations can create tasks for individuals to complete using a distribution.
 A distribution defines who will complete a form, when the form will be completed, and who or what the form is about.
-Through the Assessment and Evaluation Module users also have a quick way to view their assigned tasks and administrators can monitor the completion of tasks.

-Reporting exists to export the results of various assessments and evaluations.
+Reporting exists to view and in some cases export the results of various assessments and evaluations.

 The Competency-Based Education module also includes a variety of form templates for use.
 There is no user interface to configure form templates at this point.
 For instructions specific to Competency-Based Education, please see the CBE tab.